jwunderl/pxt-arcade/docs/courses/csintro1/loops/intro.md

 ### ~hint
 Copy the blocks from the example

 There isn't too much different between the two sprites - we don't even need to make a new loop!
-We just need to add more things into the **body** of the loop - that is, the code inside the loop itself.
+We just need to add more things into the **body** of the loop - that is, the code that is surrounded by the loop.
 ### ~

 ```blocks